git/git.github.io/rev_news/drafts/edition-3.md

 to a [discovery and fix of a bug](http://thread.gmane.org/gmane.comp.version-control.git/268306) in "hash-object --literally".

-The 10th iteration of his patch series was merged to the 'next' branch and will probably appear in the next git release.
+The 10th iteration of his patch series was merged to the 'next' branch, so the new option will probably appear in the next git release.

 * ["git help" reorganisation](http://thread.gmane.org/gmane.comp.version-control.git/268348)